adamhavel/adamhavel.com/content/en/blog/how-to-handle-browser-support/index.md

 ---
-title: JavaScript zodpovědně!
+title: How to handle browser support and stay sane
-translationKey: responsible-javascript
+translationKey: how-to-handle-browser-support
 date: 2019-06-26
 tags:
     - web